Located at 20 Old Brompton Road – Just Steps from South Kensington Tube. Easy Access, Always.

 What is HPV (Human Papillomavirus)?

 Human Papillomavirus (HPV) is a type of virus that causes genital warts in both men and women and cervical cancer in women only.
 It is the most common sexually transmitted infection spread through oral, anal, and vaginal sex.
-There are different strains of the virus about a 100 in number specifically affecting the genital areas.
+HPV is a common virus with more than 200 types; over 40 of these infect the anogenital area.
 The HPV vaccine can prevent and reduce susceptibility to the virus.
 When a person gets infected with the virus, it can go away on its own without treatment while in some cases, untreated HPV can lead to other health complications.

-Health complications that may result from exposure to HPV include cancer of the vulva and vagina in only women, cancer of the head and neck, precancerous lesions, and genital warts in both men and women.
+HPV can cause genital warts and several cancers in women and men — including cancers of the cervix, vulva, vagina, penis, anus and some head and neck (oropharyngeal) cancers.
 Different strains of the virus cause different health complications.
 We also offer HPV testing for women in and around London, if essential in early detection and treatment.

 Women’s Health is our Passion